AnneClaireK/topic-modeling-proteomics/README.md

 Valle, F., Osella, M., & Caselle, M. (2022).
 Multiomics topic modeling for breast cancer classification.
 Cancers, 14(5), 1150. https://doi.org/10.3390/cancers14051150

 Data used in this work is the pulic CPTAC data set available via the python package cptac https://pypi.org/project/cptac/, it includes bulk transcriptomics, proteomics & phosphoproteomics datasets as well as extensice clinical data for 11 cancer types.
-In the code here only uses the Breast Cancer cohort
+You can download all necessary data to run this scripts here: http://xfer.curie.fr/get/niyreFYl4t5/data.zip.
-(119 patients), but it can be applied to all other cohorts.
+In the code here only uses the Breast Cancer cohort (119 patients), but it can be applied to all other cohorts.
 Further clinical information for each cancer type cohort has been published can be used as further ressource, like in this case for the breast cancer (https://www.cell.com/cell/fulltext/S0092-8674(20)31400-8).